miklevin/MikeLev.in/_posts/2025-04-20-widgets-in-workflows.md

 # From Tree Display to Generic Widget Container: A Case Study in UI Pattern Evolution

+> Note: fast-forward to the next day.
+I wasn't satisfied with the spacing
+> nor the specific tree-bound concept.
+This is a generic widget container and
+> the spacing should be perfect!
+So after much back and forth I spare you
+> considering the epic journey yesterday, here's making it generic.

 What started as a simple spacing issue with revert buttons led us to develop a powerful pattern for handling dynamic, addressable widgets in our workflow UI.
 Here's how the evolution happened and what it enables:

 ## The Initial Problem: Button Alignment